 Once the trainer has completed the first draft of the course outline, it can be sent to the peer review group for feedback.
 The peer review group should have a minimum of two-weeks to provide feedback on the draft course outline before scheduling an online or face-to-face meeting to discuss.
 They should be encouraged to provide track-changes comments in the text of the course outline as well as feedback in a feedback questionnaire.
-The draft should be reviewed based on existing quality assurance criteria, see page 4 for UN Women Training Centre criteria, and special attention should be paid to avoid sexist, racist, homophobic and other discriminatory content, language and images.
+The draft should be reviewed based on existing quality assurance criteria, see page 8 for UN Women Training Centre criteria, and special attention should be paid to avoid sexist, racist, homophobic and other discriminatory content, language and images.
+An in-depth discussion of quality in training for gender equality can be found in the Working Paper.
 At this stage, recommendations on methodological issues and important resources should already be incorporated into the draft.
 After the peer review, the trainer incorporates recommendations and suggestions made by the peer review group and produces a final draft of the course outline.